tests-always-included/wick/README.md

 * [Roles] are lists of formulas to be executed.
 An example role might be "apache-web-server" or "mongodb-replica-set-member".
 Roles do not take any configuration parameters.

 * [Formulas] are installation scripts or tasks.
 They can come with all of the following:
-    * Dependencies, which is just a list of other formulas that are required (processed by [wick-formula])
+    * Dependencies, which is just a list of other formulas that are required (processed by [wickFormula])
-    * Explorers that will inspect the target system and report information (see [wick-explorer])
+    * Explorers that will inspect the target system and report information (see [wickExplorer])
     * Files that could be installed on the target system
     * Functions, which are added to the environment so other formulas can leverage these tools
     * Run script to perform the installation action